jinnycho/jinnycho-blog/src/writings/ideas/travel/joshuaTree.md

 At the very least, using a completely unrelated biblical name **Joshua** seems out of context for this desert in California.
 Apparently, the name "Joshua tree" was given by a group of Mormon settlers who crossed the Mojave Desert in the mid-19th century.
 Holding onto this new Mormon name not only shows disrespect to the Native Americans who inhabited the region for millennia but also perpetuates the violence of colonialism for future generations.
 Similar to the increased attention given to pronouns, name matters.
 Understanding more about names in Native American culture can prevent the repetition of similar tragedy that native americans had in the future.

 If choosing any one of the Native American names is hard, the tree honestly looks more like a dragon tail or caterpillar.
-And I called it "Dragon Tail Tree" the whole time I was there.
+So I called it "Dragon Tail Tree" the whole time I was there.

 ### Same goes Zion and more